littlebizzy/slickstack/docs/ubuntu.md

 grep swap /etc/fstab
 ```

-Swap is an emergency buffer, not a replacement for adequate RAM.
-Sustained swap usage usually indicates that the server needs resource tuning or a larger virtual machine.
+Swap is an emergency buffer, not a substitute for adequate RAM.
+Sustained swap usage usually indicates that the server needs tuning or a larger virtual machine.

 ## Root crontab